Nhlakanipho07/Top-Banks-Project/README.md

 - Run `pip install .` in the terminal.

+- Then, run `pip -r requirements.txt` in the terminal.

-- To verify that `top_banks` is installed properly, run:
+- To verify that `top_banks` and other requirements are installed properly, run:

   `pip freeze`